 So far, what are my tips for my own base city of KL, for the sustainable traveller?
-That is a good question.
 This is what I intend this live page to be for.

-This is not so much a list of my 'best recommendations', nor is it an overview of where the city is at in terms of sustainability practices.
-Rather, it is a shortlist of interesting tips that would increase the sustainability element of your time in Kuala Lumpur.
+This page is not so much a list of my ‘best recommendations’, nor is it an overview of where the city is at in terms of sustainability practices.
+Rather, it is a shortlist of interesting tips that could increase the sustainability element of your time in Kuala Lumpur.

 Obviously this is not an exhaustive list – I’ll keep updating this every so often with different things!
 But here’s something to get you started!